urbit/urbit.org-reloaded/content/faq.md

-Regardless, you can always choose to set your nickname in [Landscape](#what-is-landscape), so if you wish for a different name to displayed then you have the freedom to do so.
+Regardless, you can always choose to set your nickname in [Landscape](#what-is-landscape), so if you wish for a different name to be displayed then you have the freedom to do so.

 ### Can I change my `@p`? {#change-my-patp}